mukeshpilaniya/blog/_posts/Golang/Goroutine.md

 > How to multilex goroutine onto kernel threads ?
 >> when to create threads ?

->> how to distribute goroutines across threads ?
+>> How to distribute goroutines across threads ?